9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 #endif /* _lookup3_h */
 ```

-A \"salt\" is a value that perturbs the hash value that the function
+A "salt" is a value that perturbs the hash value that the function
 computes.
 If we hash the same value with two different salts, we will
 get two different hashes.
 Since these functions compute two hashes, they
 accept two salts.